eremeeveugene/CSSBattle/.github/pull_request_template.md

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my code
 - [ ] Matches reference image pixel-perfectly
-- [ ] Renders correctly in latest Chrome
+- [ ] Renders correctly in the latest Chrome

 ## Screenshots (if appropriate):